gruposantander/digital-trust-assertion-claims-specs/claim-assertions.md

 The following members are defined per every claim:

-* `assertion` REQUIRED, Object: Expression that will be evaluated against the actual value of the claim
+* `assertion` REQUIRED, Object: Expression that will be evaluated against the actual value of the claim.
-* `purpose` OPTIONAL, String: String describing the purpose of the request to the End-User
+* `purpose` OPTIONAL, String: String describing the purpose of the request to the End-User.
 * `essential` OPTIONAL, Boolean: As defined at section 5.5.1 [@!OIDC]

 Every other member that is not understood by the OP SHOULD be ignored.

 # Expression language

-The `assertion` member contains the expression that it will be evaluated as true/false depending the actual value of the named claim.
+The `assertion` member contains the expression (a JSON object) that will be evaluated as `true`/`false` depending on the actual value of the named claim.

 This language SHOULD be defined by the OP and it MUST be discoverable at the well-known endpoint, see section [OP Metadata](#op-metadata).

-Recommended names for operations (if applicable):
+Recommended operations (if applicable):

-* gt: The value should be greater than the given value (Use in currency, numbers, dates..)
+* gt: The value should be greater than the given value.
-* lt: The value should be lower than the given value (Use in currency, numbers, dates...)
+* lt: The value should be lower than the given value.
 * gte: The value is equal or greater than the given value.
 * lte: The value is equal or lower than the given value.
 * eq: The value is equal to the given value.